nv1t/blog.hoeja.de/src/Blog/im-afraid-by-shaina-feinberg.rst

 open.
 The seam is really neat and i didn't want to destroy it.
 But in the end, my curiosity won big time!
 And i was even more impressed in what i found inside.
 There were 75 cards of the size 8.5x4.7cm.
-All of them had the page number and nearly all of them some text on it.
+All of them had a page number and nearly all of them some text on it.
 You can say it is a book.

 |image1|